Skip to content

 sudo pip3 install --upgrade awscli

-This command will install the AWS CLI globally on your system.
+This command places the AWS CLI globally across the system.

 Verify the Installation